vamb/aboutus/en-US/general/ourservices.md

 **Marine Tools**

 Marine Online provided eight marine tools, including:
-1. Vessel Search: Enquiry for 100,000+ commercial vessels’ basic information (ship’s particulars), real-time position tracking worldwide;
+1. Vessel Search: Enquiry for 100,000+ commercial vessels’ basic information (ship’s particulars), real-time position tracking worldwide
-2. Port Search: Enquire about the port guides, berth information, port agents, etc. of about 3,000 ports around the world;
+2. Port Search: Enquire about the port guides, berth information, port agents, etc. of about 3,000 ports around the world
-3. Distance Calculator:  Estimate the distance between world’s main ports and voyage period;
+3. Distance Calculator:  Estimate the distance between world’s main ports and voyage period
-4. Equipment Search: Convenient and Intuitive purchase enquiry for the common spare parts equipment and suppliers based on five different types of vessels such as oil tankers, dry bulk cargo and etc.;
+4. Equipment Search: Convenient and Intuitive purchase enquiry for the common spare parts equipment and suppliers based on five different types of vessels such as oil tankers, dry bulk cargo and etc.
-5. Port Cost Calculator: Estimate the comprehensive cost of port charges in advance;
+5. Port Cost Calculator: Estimate the comprehensive cost of port charges in advance
-6. Voyage Estimator: Calculate the profit of a single voyage based on the conditions of the rental fee, fuel consumption, and agent fee;
+6. Voyage Estimator: Calculate the profit of a single voyage based on the conditions of the rental fee, fuel consumption, and agent fee
-7. Crew Budget Calculator: Calculate the crew recruitment cost according to the vessel type, number of employees, position, nationality, etc.;
+7. Crew Budget Calculator: Calculate the crew recruitment cost according to the vessel type, number of employees, position, nationality, etc.
-8. Vessel Valuator: Calculate the current transaction price and future estimated price for the vessel based on big data of the market transaction;
+8. Vessel Valuator: Calculate the current transaction price and future estimated price for the vessel based on big data of the market transaction

 **Member Service**